-Approximately 1,200 people work in ICT services
+Approximately 1,200 people work in ICT services within secondary care and the Commissioning Support Unit, primary care and CCGs in Lancashire and South Cumbria.1

-within secondary care and the Commissioning Support Unit, primary care and CCGs in Lancashire and South Cumbria.1 in NHS Trusts across Lancashire and South Cumbria in 2016/17.
-This equated to an average of approximately 2% of total revenue.
+An estimated £57.3 million was spent on IT in NHS Trusts across Lancashire and South Cumbria in 2016/17.
+This equated to an average of approximately 2% of total revenue.2 Lancashire and South Cumbria were one of the first areas to have a single WIFI solution available in hospitals, health centres and GP surgeries.